 Cardinal Traits

 The first category consists of cardinal traits.
 These traits and behaviors rule how you approach the things you are passionate about.
 Punctual is a classic example of a cardinal trait; it is usually influenced by some desire to impress or be ready to get to work.
 If someone had to describe you in three words, these three words would most likely be Cardinal Traits.
-In fact, some traits are named after people: Machiavellian, Freudian, Christ-like.
+Some traits are named after people: Machiavellian, Freudian, Christ-like.

 Central Traits